Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game9_clue_analysis.md

 ### Misinformed Clues: 1/5
 **Poor - Needs significant revision**

-These clues fail the critical requirement of being true for ALL incorrect answers.
-'The film is a lighthearted story that is perfect for family viewing, offering laughs and heartwarming moments' is true for Finding Nemo and Shrek, but not necessarily the primary defining characteristic of Toy Story compared to the others.
-'The movie's narrative features a strong sense of friendship and the importance of helping others' is also true for all three incorrect choices and the correct answer, making them too vague and not productively ambiguous.
+These clues are too vague and could apply to almost any animated movie.
+They do not meet the critical requirement of being true for all incorrect answers and the correct answer.
+For example, 'lighthearted story for family viewing' is true for Toy Story, Finding Nemo, and Shrek.
+However, 'strong sense of friendship and the importance of helping others' is also true for all three.
+The clues are not productively ambiguous because they are too broad to be useful in a disinformer context.

 ✅ Strengths:
 - Attempt to create ambiguity